 For the chimichurri

-All of the ingredients (except for the olive oil) goes into a food processor for about a minute or until all combined.
+All of the ingredients for this purple cauliflower recipe (except for the olive oil) goes into a food processor for about a minute or until all combined.
 Then, slowly add in the olive oil and BAM!
 You’ve got the most delicious sauce for so many things.

 You likely won’t use all of the chimichurri up, too, so be prepared to put on eggs, serve with pork tenderloin, or place on other roasted vegetables.